AswinVasudevan21/HandGestureClassification/README.md

 # HandGestureClassification
 ### Objective
 The goal of this project is to classify the hand gestures using a dataset comprising of depth images obtained from a Kinect v2 Camera.
-The accuracy of the model is 99.14%
+The accuracy of the stored model is 99.14%

 ### Dataset
 https://www.kaggle.com/gti-upm/depthgestrecog